azuqua/cassanknex/README.md

 #### <a name="ChangeLog"></a>ChangeLog

+- 1.11.0
+  - Add `getClient` method to allow retrieving the Cassandra Driver instance from cassanknex.
 - 1.10.1
   - Patch invalid error response when executing commands via an uninitialized Cassandra client.
 - 1.10.0